wellsjo/odesza/README.md

 # Odesza

-Odesza allows you to write clean, expressive templates with inline JavaScript.
+Odesza is a templating engine that allows you to write clean, expressive templates with inline JavaScript.

 - multiple inheritance (extends, includes, blocks)
 - full access to inline ES6 JavaScript